Alaska Air reports surging profit and plans to hire almost 2,800 this year

 Carrying more passengers at higher fares while burning cheaper jet fuel was a winning combination last year for Alaska Air Group, the parent company of Alaska Airlines and Horizon Air.
 The Seattle-based company announced strong 2019 profits Tuesday and said it plans to hire nearly 2,800 employees in 2020, mostly in the Pacific Northwest.

-Alaska said it plans to hire about 400 pilots—divided equally between Alaska and Horizon—as well as more than 300 flight attendants, more than 1,100 passenger service agents, 450 ground service agents, and 90 maintenance technicians, plus various other positions.
+Alaska said it plans to hire about 400 pilots — divided equally between Alaska and Horizon — as well as more than 300 flight attendants, more than 1,100 passenger-service agents, 450 ground-service agents and 90 maintenance technicians, plus various other positions.

 Most of those jobs will be based at the airline’s main airport hubs in Seattle and Portland, Alaska said.
-However, hundreds of ground service and passenger service agent job openings at Horizon are at other smaller airports.
+However, hundreds of ground-service and passenger-service-agent job openings at Horizon are at other smaller airports.

 Alaska CEO Brad Tilden said the financial results show the successful integration of Virgin America over the three years since Alaska acquired the San Francisco-based carrier in December 2016.
 The company said the exteriors of all the Airbus jets in the Virgin fleet have now been repainted in Alaska’s livery, and new Alaska interiors have been installed on 60% of those aircraft.